iAmHus/access-log-analyzer/Readme.md

 # you should see two folders - topNFrequentVisitorsPerDay and topNFrequentURLsPerDay

-# Move into those folders, and you should have the CSV files carrying the data
+# 'cd' into those folders, and you have the CSV files with the output data
 ```

 - The project uses volumes - to map the output directory in the container to the host machine